brandonchaffee/arbitria/docs/prop-appendix.rst

 Contract            ``WindowedMajority.sol``

 Description         | Accounts sender's votes on a proposal, through delegation to **GPf2**, and assess
-                    | validity (majority) of proposal with new vote totals.Then, appends proposal
+                    | validity (majority) of the proposal with new vote totals.
+Then, appends proposal
                     | ID to the ``inVote`` set of the sender so as to block transfer until this proposal
                     | has been resolved as deemed by the sender, using **GPf3**.